SpeakerNet News Teleseminars

 Your dream is to have a major publishing house produce your book, get you interviewed by major media, send you on a book tour, and create mega book sales.

-The reality is unless you have already been published with a big houses, you’re unlikely to get a deal with them.
+The reality is unless you have already been published with a big house, you’re unlikely to get a deal with them.

 There is an alternative — one that is often easier and more lucrative: publishing with a smaller house.
 “Smaller” does not necessarily mean smaller sales.
 In fact, you’re a bigger fish in this smaller sea which means your book will get more attention and support.
 And even perhaps a larger advance than a big house would offer.